-Appendix A4.2 Early Intervention in Reading® rating for the comprehension domain discernible effects, potentially negative, and negative) were not considered, as EIR® was assigned the highest applicable rating.
+Appendix A4.2 Early Intervention in Reading® rating for the comprehension domain

-The WWC rates an intervention's effects for a given outcome domain as positive, potentially positive, mixed, no discernible effects, potentially negative, or negative.1

-For the outcome domain of comprehension, the WWC rated EIR® as having potentially positive effects.
-The remaining ratings (mixed, no
+The WWC rates an intervention's effects in a given outcome domain as positive, potentially positive, mixed, no discernible effects, potentially negative, or negative.
+For the outcome domain of comprehension, the WWC rated Early Intervention in Reading® as having potentially positive effects.
+It did not meet the criteria for positive effects because only one study met WWC evidence standards.
+The remaining ratings (mixed effects, no discernible effects, potentially negative effects, negative effects) were not considered because Early Intervention in Reading® was assigned the highest applicable rating.